Easy Rhubarb Bars

 Instructions

-- Heat the rhubarb and sugar in a large pan with 1 tablespoon water for 10 minutes until cooked down but with some pieces of rhubarb still whole.
-Set aside.
+- Put the chopped rhubarb, brown sugar and 1 tablespoon of water into a large saucepan.
+Heat on a medium heat, stirring occasionally, for about 10 minutes until cooked down but with some pieces of rhubarb still whole.
+Set aside.4 rhubarb stalks, 2 tablespoons brown sugar

-- In another pan, melt the butter, sugar and honey, then take off the heat and stir in the oats, ground almonds and ginger until all the oats are well coated.
+- For the oat mixture, melt the butter, sugar and honey together in another large saucepan, stirring with a wooden spoon.
+Take off the heat and stir in the oats, ground almonds and ginger until all the oats are well coated.3 tablespoons butter, ¼ cup brown sugar, 3½ tablespoons honey, 2½ cups rolled oats, 1 cup almond flour, 1 teaspoon ground ginger

-- Spoon two thirds of the oaty mixture into the baking tray and press down well with the back of a metal spoon.
-Spread the rhubarb over the oats, then sprinkle the rest of the oaty mixture over the top.
+- Spoon two thirds of the oat mixture into the lined baking pan and press down well with a spatula or spoon.
+Spread the cooked rhubarb over the oats, then sprinkle the rest of the oat mixture over the top.

-- Bake for 20 to 25 minutes or until the oats are golden brown.
-Leave to cool before cutting into slices or serve while still slightly warm with custard, ice cream or cream.
-Will keep in an air-tight container in the fridge for a few days.
+- Bake for 20 to 25 minutes or until the oats are golden brown on top.
+If you find they are browning too quickly on top, loosely tent the pan with foil for the last 5–10 minutes.
+Leave to cool before cutting into slices.
+Alternatively, serve while still slightly warm with ice cream, cream, custard or yogurt on top.
+Keep in an air-tight container in the fridge for up to a few days.ice cream, cream, yogurt or custard

 By “ground almonds” do you mean coarse ground or almond flour?